jenniemai/TruckOn/README.txt

         -- drag around the map and the list will automatically update in real time.

     The Map view uses Google Maps to visualize the food truck data.
 It uses the AngularJS Google Maps directive API for the map, markers, and clustering.
-The InfoWindow was done using Google Maps V3 API directly.
-I had some issues with performance but more investigation is needed to determine the cause.
+I did not use the AngularJS InfoWindow "window" directive.
+I needed more control for what I wanted to do, so I created my own InfoWindow directive.

   == List View ==
         -- You can type into the searchbox and the list will automatically update realtime.